visionquest-ai/neo4j_agent/README.md

 # The edge agent

 The edge agent (tea) ☕ is a lightweight, single-app state graph library inspired by LangGraph.
-It focuses on simplicity for use with local standalone AI agents, providing an easy-to-use framework for building state-driven LLM workflows without unnecessary features for running single apps.
+It focuses on simplicity for use with local standalone AI agents, providing an easy-to-use framework for building state-driven LLM workflows without unnecessary features for running local single apps.

 ## Features